samdark/yii2-cookbook/book/ar-single-table-inheritance.md

 }
 ```

-Also we need override `tableName` method in the `Car` model for use single table:
+Also we need to override `tableName` method in the `Car` model in order for all models involved to use a single table:

 ```php
 public static function tableName()